Stonefly (order Plecoptera); macroinvertebrate symbol of Delaware. Photo by Katja Schulz/Flickr (Use Permitted with Attribution).

 Official State Macroinvertebrate of Delaware

 Delaware adopted the stonefly (order Plecoptera) as the official state macroinvertebrate May 4, 2005.
-Delaware is the first state to designate a "macroinvertebrate" as a state symbol (Delaware also recognizes two other insect symbols: a state bug and a state butterfly).
+Delaware is the first state to designate a "macroinvertebrate" symbol (Delaware also recognizes two other insect symbols: a state bug and a state butterfly).
 All State Insects

 The stonefly was chosen to represent Delaware because it's an indicator of the excellent water quality in the state.
 As a state symbol it also provides a way to raise public awareness of water quality issues and complement citizen action programs such as Delaware Stream Watch.

 Adoption of the stonefly as the official State macroinvertebrate was supported by the following schools: Gunning-Bedford Middle School, Salesianum High School, Delcastle Technical High School, Dickinson High School Environmental Club, The Independence School, Springer Middle School, St. Andrews School, and The Charter School of Wilmington (through participation in the Delaware Stream Watch Program).

 WHEREAS, the availability of clean, safe water is essential for all Delawareans and aquatic life; and

 WHEREAS, macroinvertebrates are key indicators of water quality; and

 WHEREAS, designating a State macroinvertebrate is a highly appropriate means to raise public awareness of water quality issues, and complement citizen action programs like Delaware Stream Watch; and